Mike DeWine: U.S. Senate

-Post-Senate career
+Out of government (2007–11)

 DeWine accepted positions teaching government courses at Cedarville University, Ohio Northern University and Miami University.
 In 2007, he joined the law firm Keating Muething & Klekamp as corporate investigations group co-chair.
 He also advised the Ohio campaign of John McCain's 2008 presidential bid.

 Attorney General of Ohio

-On July 21, 2009, DeWine announced candidacy for attorney general of the State of Ohio.
-On November 2, 2010, he was elected attorney general, defeating incumbent Richard Cordray, 48–46%.
+On July 21, 2009, DeWine announced his candidacy for attorney general of the State of Ohio.
+On November 2, 2010, he was elected attorney general, defeating incumbent Richard Cordray, 48% to 46%.
 As attorney general of Ohio, DeWine sent letters to drugstore chains encouraging them to discontinue the sale of tobacco products.

 In the 2012 Republican presidential primary, DeWine endorsed Tim Pawlenty, then endorsed Mitt Romney after Pawlenty dropped out of the race.
 On February 17, 2012, DeWine announced he was retracting his endorsement of Romney and endorsed Rick Santorum.
 DeWine said, "To be elected president, you have to do more than tear down your opponents.
 You have to give the American people a reason to vote for you, a reason to hope, a reason to believe that under your leadership, America will be better.
 Rick Santorum has done that.
 Sadly, Governor Romney has not."

 On November 4, 2014, DeWine was reelected as attorney general, defeating challenger David A. Pepper.
 He carried 83 of Ohio's 88 counties.

 Legal challenge to the Affordable Care Act

 In 2015, DeWine filed a lawsuit in federal court in Ohio against a part of the Affordable Care Act (ACA).
 In the suit, he alleged that the ACA's Transitional Reinsurance Program (which imposed a fee "paid by all employers who provide group health insurance in the workplace", which in 2014 was $63 per covered person and in 2015 was $44 per covered person) was unconstitutional as applied to state and local governments.
 When he filed the suit, DeWine claimed that the fee was "an unprecedented attempt to destroy the balance of authority between the federal government and the states".

-In January 2016, the federal court dismissed DeWine's suit, with U.S. District Judge Algenon L. Marbley holding that the Transitional Reinsurance Program did not violate the Constitution.
+In January 2016, the federal court dismissed DeWine's suit, with U.S. district judge Algenon L. Marbley holding that the Transitional Reinsurance Program did not violate the Constitution.
 DeWine appealed, but the U.S. Court of Appeals for the Sixth Circuit affirmed Marbley's dismissal of the suit.